Yeeldx/yeeldbox-devdocs/docs/partners/submit_pr.md

 ### WildcardWrapper

-Below you will find a partner that uses WildcardWrapper because each address is going to hold multiple different yVault tokens.
+Below you will find a partner that uses WildcardWrapper because each address is going to hold multiple different yYeeldBox tokens.

 ```python
 Partner(